 Short term projects are on the move!

-1. The Durand Urban Farm Market at Central will run for 10 consecutive Wednesday evenings beginning June 28.
-Hours are from 3:00-7:00 and will feature produce and fine foods from local urban farmers.
+1. The Durand Urban Farm Market at Central will run Wednesday evenings Through to the end of October.
+Hours are from 3:00-7:00 and feature produce and fine foods from local urban farmers.
 Join us every week in the gardens of Central.
 Facebook page.

 2. Central Public School has the highest percentage of Syrian refugees in Hamilton, and we can make them welcome by providing food and friendship.
 We will be planning meal events in partnership with the school, so stay posted for anticipated dates.
 In the meantime, we are committing ourselves to helping with a reading program.
 Please click here or see below to find out how you may help.